neilhewitt/Zem80/README.md

 # Zem80

-A simple emulation of the Z80 CPU written in C# and running on .NET Core 3.1 or above.
+A simple emulation of the Z80 CPU written in C# and running on .NET 6.

 ## Project goals